styler00dollar/CenDetect/README.md

 ## Windows
 ```
-# Install PyTorch, numpy, tqdm and OpenCV with the commands above
+# Install PyTorch, numpy, tqdm, timm and OpenCV with the commands above
 # Download Build Tools (https://visualstudio.microsoft.com/visual-cpp-build-tools/)
 # Select the first thing with C++ inside the installer and install
 # Reboot